ruby2js/ruby2js/docs/src/_docs/filters/preact.md

 filter.
 Instead, the **React** filter also enables you to build [Preact](https://preactjs.com/) components.

-When a class definition is encountered that derives from `Preact::Controller`, all of the transformations defined by the [React filter](./react) will be applied with the following differences:
+When a class definition is encountered that derives from either `Preact` or `Preact::Controller`, all of the transformations defined by the [React filter](./react) will be applied with the following differences:

  * An `import` statement for Preact will be generated